Open Gromov-Witten theory without Obstruction: Introduction

+\begin{remark} The problem mentioned above simplifies drastically in the case of genus zero Open Gromov-Witten invariants.
+In this case, we consider the moduli of holomorphic disks and the moduli of holomorphic spheres with one internal marked point mapped on $K$.
+Since a sphere does not have boundary the issue mentioned above does not appear and a sphere can cross $L$ only in a codimension one region of the parameters (such as the complex structure of $X$).
+This allow to treat the moduli space of disks independently and the issue mentioned above reduces simply to a wall crossing phenomena.
+In contrast, in higher genus the problem appears in the whole space of parameters, the area zero curves play a more important rule, and we are forced to use the four chain $K$ from the beginning in a more fundamental way to define the correct moduli space. \end{remark}

-\begin{remark} Property $(\ref{B-constrain})$ is also natural in the context of large $N$-duality (\cite{OV}).
-In that case it can be formulate as the invariance of the flux of the $B$-field at infinity before and after the conifold transition.
-This match is important when we take the geometric transition of \cite{OV} as a local model for geometric transitions for more general manifolds. \end{remark}
+\begin{remark} Property $(\ref{B-constrain})$ plays an important role also in the context of large $N$-duality (\cite{OV}), where it can be formulate as the invariance of the flux of the $B$-field at infinity before and after the conifold transition.
+This match is important when we take the geometric transition of \cite{OV} as a local model for geometric transitions in more general manifolds. \end{remark}